 Crisp on the outside eggnog waffles with a light and fluffy inside are the perfect holiday season breakfast treat!
 Can't you envision it?
 Classic waffles, creamy eggnog and nutmeg spice coming together in many delightful bites for your holiday morning meal.

-There is something about waffles that feels extra indulgent.
-Maybe it's the way the butter melts and waits for you in all the little nooks, or the way the syrup clings to the texture so you get an extra sweet maple-drenched bite every time!
+There is something about homemade waffles that feels extra indulgent.
+Maybe it's the way the butter melts and waits for you in all the little nooks, or the way the maple syrup clings to the texture so you get an extra sweet maple-drenched bite every time!

 If you haven't already, you should definitely check out my classic eggnog recipe, eggnog cupcakes and eggnog cookies.
-With egg nog being a super delicious dessert drink, it is obvious to use it in dessert recipes.
+Since eggnog is a super delicious dessert drink, it makes sense to use it in dessert recipes.

 Making egg nog yourself is super easy.
 You can check out the best homemade classic eggnog recipe right here.